buttercup/locust/README.md

 ## Installation

-Run `npm install @buttercup/locust --save-dev` to install as a dev dependency.
+Run `npm install @buttercup/locust --save-dev` to install as a dev dependency in a Node JS project.

+The npm published version of this libary contains both the minified and unminified sources which can be used directly: `dist/locust.js` and `dist/locust.min.js`.

+_When requiring this library directly via `@buttercup/locust`, the minified version provided._

 ## Usage